wbl1997/my_swift_vio/README.md

 Welcome to MSCKF2/Hybrid Filter.

-This is the Author's implementation of the [1] and [2] with detailed derivation in [3].
+This is the Jianzhu Huai's implementation of the [1] and [2] with detailed derivation in [3].
 It is developed based on the OKVIS library.

 [1] Li, M., Yu, H., Zheng, X., & Mourikis, A. I. (2014, May).
 High-fidelity sensor modeling and self-calibration in vision-aided inertial navigation.
 In 2014 IEEE International Conference on Robotics and Automation (ICRA) (pp. 409-416).
 IEEE.